top of page

 Service Spectrum

-Service | Typical application
+| Service | Typical Application |

-• Laser cutting | Aerospace brackets, medical panels
+| Laser cutting | Aerospace brackets, medical panels |

-• CNC machining | Automotive jigs, precision hubs
+| CNC machining | Automotive jigs, precision hubs |

-• MIG/TIG welding | Structural frames, pressure parts
+| MIG/TIG welding | Structural frames, pressure parts |

-• Bending/forming | HVAC ducts, cabinets, channels
+| Bending/forming | HVAC ducts, cabinets, channels |

-• Powder coating/paint | Outdoor fixtures, machine guards
+| Powder coating/paint | Outdoor fixtures, machine guards |

-• On-site install | Stair towers, pipe racks
+| On-site install | Stair towers, pipe racks |

 Quality Standards

-Most are ISO 9001, ISO 3834, EN 1090, or client specifications like API or ASME.
-Examples are first-article checks, in-process patrol audits, final dimensional reports, and recorded finishing steps such as passivation or powder coat cure tests.
+Workflows incorporate defined inspection plans, WPS/PQR for welding, material traceability, and calibrated gauges.
+Guaranteed materials and skilled welders ensure repeatability, allowing shops to utilize CMMs, laser trackers, and NDT methods like PT, MT, UT, and RT to inspect parts.
+Most workshops adhere to ISO 9001, ISO 3834, EN 1090, or client-specific standards like API or ASME.
+Examples of quality checks include first-article inspections, in-process patrol audits, final dimensional reports, and documented finishing steps such as passivation or powder coat cure tests.

 The Digital Transformation

-Key technologies enabling this transformation include:
+Key technologies driving this transformation include:

 • CNC machining centers with closed-loop feedback